Centre for Counter Fraud Studies

 Dr Martin Tunley Memorial Lecture

-In addition to the above, this year we will have the Dr Martin Tunley Memorial Lecture on the evening of 6th June, the evening before the conference, followed by a drinks reception.
+In addition to the above, this year we presented the Dr Martin Tunley Memorial Lecture on the evening of 6th June, the evening before the conference, followed by a drinks reception.

 Professor Martin Gill from Perpetuity Research International will be delivering a presentation on: 'Fraud: A crime that matters more and more.'